pitchet2/Enigma-Sim/README.md

 Type in the message to get the output.

-To Decode, Copy and paste the message into the field
+To decode, Copy and Paste the message into the field

-Icon made by [https://www.flaticon.com/authors/freepik] from www.flaticon.com